 Our Nevada Township farmer knew that the United States was the primary western super power in the world concerned with the Pacific Ocean affairs, the United States bore the brunt of armed forces resisting the North Korean invasion of South Korea.
 The United States supplied about 203,000 troops for the Korean War.
 Still the resistance to the North Korean invasion of South Korea was officially a United Nations effort, involving not just the United States alone.
 There were smaller military contingents from twenty (20) other nations around the world fighting in Korea.
 There were 14,200 British troops, 6,150 Canadian troops, 5,460 Turkish troops, 1,390 New Zealand troops, 1,270 Ethiopian troops, 1,260 Greek troops, 1,120 French troops, 1,070 Columbian troops, 900 Belgian troops, 820 Dutch troops, 300 south African troops, 170 Swedish troops, 105 Norwegian troops, 100 Danish troops, 72 Italian troops, 70 Indian troops and 44 troops from Luxembourg.

 Most of the public of the United States did not know immediately that the task of supplying food to all the troop contingents in Korea had been centralized and assigned to the United States Army Quartermaster Corps.
-Accordingly, the Quartermaster Corps purchased food products on the United States market.
+The Quartermaster Corps purchased the food products they needed from the United States market.
+Because of the various international contingents fighting in the Korean War, the Quartermaster Corps had to buy a wide variety of food products–including lamb.
 This buying created a strong demand for farm products and farm prices rose almost immediately after the June, 1950 invasion.
-Our Nevada Township farmer was later to learn that while lamb was no more popular among the U.S. troops (and probably not much more popular with the Canadians) than it had been during the Second World War (see the first article in this series of articles called “Oliver Farm Equipment in Mower County, Minnesota [Part I]: Suffolk Sheep Raising”), lamb did, nonetheless, form a substantial part of the diet of many of the other armed contingents from the other countries fighting in Korea.
-Thus, meant that Quartermaster Corps needed to purchase substantial amounts of lamb from the United States market.
-This purchasing by the Quartermaster Corps, our Nevada Township farmer learned, had caused the spike in lamb prices immediately after the North Korean invasion of the south in June of 1950.
+Our Nevada Township farmer could not understand why lamb prices rose with all the other farm prices.
+Surely, lamb was no more popular among the U.S. troops (and probably not much more popular with the Canadians) than it had been during the Second World War (see the first article in this series of articles called “Oliver Farm Equipment in Mower County, Minnesota [Part I]: Suffolk Sheep Raising”).
+As a result he felt the rise in lamb prices was a temporary spike that would not last long.
+Only later did he become aware that the palates of many of the international soldiers fighting in Korea preferred lamb as a part of their diet.
+This meant that Quartermaster Corps needed to purchase substantial amounts of lamb from the United States market.
+This purchasing by the Quartermaster Corps, our Nevada Township farmer learned, had caused the rise in lamb prices immediately after the North Korean invasion of the south in June of 1950.

-Almost immediately our Nevada Township farmer noticed that it was much easier to sell his purebred ewes (female sheep).
-Traditionally, he would show his prize ewes at the Mower County Fair in early August and again at the Minnesota State Fair which ended on Labor Day in early September.
+The rise in the market price lamb had an immediate effect on our Nevada Township farmer.
+He noticed that it was much easier to sell his purebred ewes (female sheep).
+Traditionally, he would show his prize ewes at the Mower County Fair during the first full week in August and again at the Minnesota State Fair which ended on Labor Day in early September.
 The ribbons he won at these fairs served as advertising for his purebred flock of Suffolk sheep.
 During and after these fairs, he could expect to sell some of his purebred ewes and bucks or rams (male sheep) as breeding stock to other farmers seeking to improve their flocks.
 In 1950, he now sold more ewes than he had in any year since 1944.
 Many farmers, it seemed, wanted to start raising sheep or to increase the size of the small flocks they already had on their farms.
 This increase in flocks of sheep was reflected in the 1950 Minnesota sheep population figures.
 To be sure, the 1950 figures reflected another decline of sheep to 571,000 head of sheep.
 However, this represented only a 1% decline from 1949.
 The massive decline of sheep populations that had occurred since 1945 had finally reached bottom.
 Even here in Mower County, the end of the precipitous post-war decline in sheep population was evident as the population of sheep in Mower County declined again in 1950 by only a 2.8% to 10,300 head for the county as a whole.
 Clearly, better times were ahead for sheep farmers in the Midwest.

 Generally, after Christmas, in January each year there would quite a few organized annual “bred ewe” sales held around the Midwest.
 These auctions were a good chance to sell even more breeding stock.
 Since the ewes at these sales were already pregnant, the ewes would usually sell for even more money than the un-bred ewes he sold after the fairs.
 In 1950, however, our Nevada Township farmer was receiving higher prices for his both his pregnant and non-pregnant ewes, than ever before.

-However, there had been a 13% decline in the soybean yield in 1950 in Mower County, but the resulting high price he had received for his soybeans had more than made up for the loss of yield.
+This was fortunate, because the summer of 1950 had been a dry growing season.
+Thus, our Nevada Township farmer suffered a 13% decline in the soybean yield in 1950 in Mower County.
+The , but the resulting high price he had received for his soybeans had more than made up for the loss of yield.
 Thus, in 1950 both sheep and soybeans were helpful additions to the family income.
 Not only did the high price of soybeans save them from a loss in income caused by the low soybean yield, it also helped recover some of the losses in the corn yield in 1947.

 Ewes that he sold after the Mower County Fair and the Minnesota State Fair, were not bred ewes.
 Usually, he released the rams to graze with the ewes even the young ewes after50he returned from the State Fair following Labor Day in September.
 Generally, within thirty (30) days all the ewes would be pregnant.
 In this way, every ewe in the flock would be bred during the months of September and October.
 Thus, he could expect that most of the new lambs in his flock would be born in the months of March and April of the next year.